John Segrue: Berlin

 After spending several years in Paris during the late 1920s, whilst also travelling further afield to Italy and Romania, Segrue returned to Berlin in the early 1930s.
-In June of 1930, Segrue’s paper, The Daily News, had merged with the Daily Chronicle to create the News Chronicle, for whom he continued to report as Berlin correspondent.
+In June 1930, Segrue’s paper, The Daily News, had merged with the Daily Chronicle to create the News Chronicle, for whom he continued to report as Berlin correspondent.
 From his base in the German capital, Segrue began to witness seismic shifts in the political landscape, which he found deeply disturbing.
 A devout Roman Catholic and passionate liberal, Segrue was becoming increasingly uneasy about the rise of fascism throughout continental Europe, a concern he shared with those closest to him.
 Despite this, Segrue still held out some hope that the Germans would never propel Adolf Hitler to power.
 Segrue’s journalistic credentials allowed him to gain intimate access to the future German chancellor and he, along with fellow journalists, including Segrue’s friend Rothay Reynolds, accompanied Hitler on his 1932 electoral campaign tour.
 The election of 1933 confirmed Segrue’s worst fears, but he continued to report on Germany’s new leader with the honesty for which he was well known - whilst displaying consideration for diplomatic relations - hoping that Hitler’s successful acquisition of the most powerful office in the country would be short-lived.

 Into the 1930s, Segrue continued his work as Berlin correspondent, reporting on such current events as the Reichstag Fire Decree of 28 February 1933 (after which he labelled the German government a ‘dictatorship’), Hitler’s actions against the trade unions and the Röhm purge of 30 June to 2 July 1934.
 During this period, a series of anti-Jewish laws were being passed against the local Jewish population, clamping down on their civil, political and legal rights.
 Segrue produced several scathing reports on the treatment of Jewish people within Germany, whilst also financially assisting his Jewish friends, who had been stripped of their livelihoods, and making a point of taking on a Jewish girl as secretary, when she would have otherwise been unable to get work.
-When Segrue’s schoolboy son, Brian, visited his father in 1933, Segrue requested that he accompany an elderly Jewish journalist, Ernst Klein, to the train taking him out of Austria, instructing Brian to speak very loudly in English to Klein in an effort to provide him with some form of protection.

 Segrue’s critical reports from his time in Berlin, which included a 1933 report on the Nazi persecution of the German Jews having catastrophic economic repercussions and a 1935 article in which Segrue reported with optimism that the Nazi regime was being threatened by an increasing German unrest, were in direct conflict with the ruling party’s insistence that journalists only report in a pro-Nazi direction and led to his being expelled from Germany and resettled, by the News Chronicle, in Vienna in 1936.